khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens-in-code.md

 ## CSS utilities

 If you need something more custom or you need to customize a Pajamas component, CSS utilities should help you out.
-Since these are powered by Tailwind, your IDE should be able to autocomplete, see the [documentation](https://gitlab-org.gitlab.io/frontend/tailwind-documentation) for details.
+Since these are powered by Tailwind, your IDE should be able to autocomplete, see the [documentation](https://gitlab-org.gitlab.io/frontend/tailwind-documentation) for available classes.

-There are more utilities currently available, but we advise against using them as they have hard-coded color values that will not respond to different modes.
-Try to avoid color utilities that directly reference a color (for example, a [constant](/design-tokens#constant-design-tokens) like `gl-text-green-900` or `gl-bg-white`) and instead use a [semantic](/design-tokens#semantic-design-tokens) equivalent (for example, `gl-text-success` or `gl-bg-default`).
-This ensures the colors will update predictably when changing modes.
+For predictable styling between color modes use [semantic design token](/design-tokens#semantic-design-tokens) utility classes, for example, `.gl-text-subtle` or `.gl-bg-default`.
+Using color scale values directly like `.gl-text-green-900` or `.gl-bg-white` with utility classes is deprecated.
+[Constant design token](/design-tokens#constant-design-tokens) are not currently exposed as CSS utility classes for use as they do not provide values for color modes.

 There are multiple ways to apply these utility classes.
-For the current guidance on how best to do this, please refer to the [SCSS style guide](https://docs.gitlab.com/ee/development/fe_guide/style/scss.html#leveraging-tailwind-css-in-html-and-in-stylesheets)
+For the current guidance on how best to do this, please refer to the [SCSS style guide](https://docs.gitlab.com/ee/development/fe_guide/style/scss.html#leveraging-tailwind-css-in-html-and-in-stylesheets).

 ## CSS custom properties